aqassem107/backup-automation/README.md

 # Backup Automation Script

-This project contains a simple Bash script to automate backups of files from a source directory to a backup directory, along with a CI/CD workflow using GitHub Actions.
+This project contains a simple Bash script to automate backups of files from a source directory (Document) to a backup directory (Backup), along with a CI/CD workflow using GitHub Actions.

 ## Files